CodeYourFuture/syllabus-archive/html-css/lesson1.md

   - ``<article>``
   - ``<aside role="complementary">``

 > **Exercise (pair programming):**  Work in pairs to determine where to place these new Tags and Attributes in the index.html file.
+Who benefits when we write "semantic" HTML?

 ## CSS Selectors